ruyd/Concentrate/README.md

 # Concentrate

-A surprisingly helpful app for concentration and a new safe way to fight interruptions, distractions
+A surprisingly helpful browser app for concentration and a new safe way to fight interruptions

 ### Features